pharo-project/largeImages/README.md

   - [Spotter](https://github.com/tesonep/spotter) an iteration on the processor model of GTSpotter adding new processors that uses a set of composable iterator to perform the queries incrementally.

+These projects are already integrated and their maintainance will be done as part of Pharo project.

 This baseline performs three diferent things:

 1. It installs the following tools:

-  - [Containers/CTTrie](https://github.com/tesonep/Containers-Trie) an implementation of Optimized Tries.
+  - [Containers/CTTrie](https://github.com/pharo-containers/Containers-Trie) an implementation of Optimized Tries.

-  - [Aleph](https://github.com/estebanlm/aleph) an index system to provide better queries for Spotter and all the users of system navigation.
+  - [Aleph](https://github.com/pharo-project/aleph) an index system to provide better queries for Spotter and all the users of system navigation.
 It includes two different implementation, one using a dictionary and the other using a Optimized Trie.

-  - [VM Tunning](https://github.com/tesonep/pharo-vm-tunning) a tool to tune the Garbage Collection of the VM during the execution of the index generation.
+  - [VM Tunning](https://github.com/pharo-project/pharo-vm-tunning) a tool to tune the Garbage Collection of the VM during the execution of the index generation.
 This is required to have correct usage of memory and generate the indexes in a short time.